 Time for yet another The Macallan, this time a limited edition.
 Recently I reviewed The Macallan Edition No. 1, and found it to be very good indeed.
 In fact, it was the best The Macallan I’ve tried in ages.
 So what about the follow up?

 The Macallan Edition range is another slick marketing series where, in the absence of details about the age, we need some hook to seize interest in a cluttered marketplace.
 Fair enough (though perhaps calling this limited edition ‘Edition’ is a little unimaginative).
 The Edition series is all about collaboration with partners, though I don’t believe The Macallan Edition No. 1 one was created in collaboration?
 Anyway, part two has been created as a partnership between Bob Dalgarno, Whisky Maker at The Macallan, and the Roca brothers of restaurant, El Celler de Can Roca, in Catalonia.
 Fine restaurant, I’m sure.
 People with taste.
 People who know a thing or two about flavours.

 The Macallan Edition No. 2 uses a combination of sherry puncheons, butts and refill hogsheads, using both European and American oak.
-Bottled at a healthy 48.2% ABV, it costs somewhere between £75-90.
+Bottled at a healthy 48.2% ABV, it costs somewhere between £75-90 – Abbey Whisky have it at a very reasonable price.
 Tends to go in and out of stock so not easy to get hold of at the moment, so be prepared to pay more in the short term.
 I don’t believe the first edition was fetching particularly high prices on the secondary market, so you might be in luck with this at auctions.
 (I bet as soon as this review goes lives there will be plenty of places selling it.)